mattcooperdev/oh-baby/README.md

         1. The user can go straight into a new game.
 The questions are randomised so the User will not experience the same questions on a second play.
         2. At the end of the quiz the User is presented with their results and the option to restart the quiz.
 The idea of giving the User their results gives a light sense of competition.

-    2. As a Returning Visitor, I want to find the best way to get in contact with Matt with any booking or production requests I may have.

-        1. The navigation bar clearly highlights the "Connect" section.
-        2. Here they can fill out the form on the page or can follow the social links below the form.

-    3. As a Returning Visitor, I want to find community links.
-        1. The footer contains links to the organisations Instagram, Soundcloud and Mixcloud pages.
-        2. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to see if I can improve on my previous attempts of the quiz and introduce it to other players.